raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

   $ ls
   ```

-* Switch to the “fulcrum” user, change to fulcrum data forlder and generate cert and key files for SSL
+* Switch to the “fulcrum” user, change to fulcrum data folder and generate cert and key files for SSL

   ```sh
   $ sudo su - fulcrum